Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Introduction

 We evaluate our proposed methods and compare them with other commonly used techniques in the context of log-linear regression (distinct from linear correlation, as we will demonstrate).
 Our analysis utilizes both simulated data exhibiting log-linear relationships and real astronomical data from PHANGS-ALMA \citep{Leroy2021_PHANGS_ALMA_pipeline, Leroy2021_PHANGS_ALMA_survey} and PHANGS-JWST \citep{Lee2023_PHANGS_JWST, Williams2024_PHANGS_JWST}, specifically focusing on the log-linear correlation between the CO(2-1) emission line flux and the JWST mid-infrared fluxes observed with the F770W, F1000W, F1130W, and F2100W filters.
-Tests on both simulated and real data demonstrate that our proposed method, particularly the distribution distance based variant, exhibits superior overall performance and enhanced robustness.
+Tests on both simulated and real data demonstrate that, given a sufficient sample size ($>$ 1000), our proposed method, particularly the distribution distance based variant, exhibits superior overall performance and enhanced robustness.
+For sample sizes between 300 and 1000, the proposed likelihood-based method still outperforms other methods.
+In the low-data regime ($<$ 300), the proposed likelihood-based method achieves comparable performance to other state-of-the-art algorithms, while its high efficiency, owing to GPU acceleration, still makes it a competitive option.
 While the experiments on simulated and real data focus on one-dimensional regression problems, our method is derived within the framework of multidimensional regression (as detailed in \autoref{sec:intro_method}).
 Given NF's effectiveness in modeling high-dimensional distributions, it would be straightforward to generalize our method for regression of higher dimensions.

 This paper is organized as follows.
 In \autoref{sec:methods} we describe both the proposed method and other methods from previous studies. \autoref{sec:experiment} showcases the test in log-linear case on mock data.
 Next, \autoref{sec:real_data} presents the application of the method to real PHANGS-ALMA and PHANGS-JWST data.
 Finally, we discuss and summarize our results in \autoref{sec:dicussion} and \autoref{sec:summary}.